 There is also the vital component of kinetic learning, by which people are better able to retain information through a physical activity.
 So it makes a lot of sense that adding interactivity to the already potent field of data visualisation should make an infographic even more memorable and effective.

 This combination of visual and kinetic approaches is what makes interactive infographics the data visualisations of the future.
 Of course, some infographic topics simply don't encourage the use of any interactive elements – but many others are vastly improved by them.
 Interactivity can help to make sense of the information, give control to the user, and capture the imagination in ways that a static graphic simply can't.

 02. Add spice with scrolling effects

 One of the most popular types of interactivity requires just a little scrolling from its users, which usually triggers animations and transitions.
-It creates somewhat the same need for completion as a jack-in-the-box; users feel compelled to finish what they've started.
+It creates the same need for completion as a jack-in-the-box; users feel compelled to finish what they've started.

 It's a great technique for drawing viewers into a story and making them feel more engaged without overtaxing any limits of interest.
 The handwashing infographic above uses both subtle and flashy animations to make the journey through a rather dry topic as fun as possible.

 Scrolling can also be used in really simple ways, with simple narratives.
 For example take a look at this iPod capacity visualisation.
-The content is incredibly basic, but scrolling factor does an excellent job of communicating the point.
+The content is incredibly basic, but the scrolling factor does an excellent job of communicating the point.